PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Experiments

-\paragraph*{Compatability} As described in Section \cref{sec:Inference}, cases with an estimated grasping success likelihood $\hat{c}_2$ below a threshold $\theta_g$ trigger a pre-grasping manipulation.
-The choice of $\theta_g$ is crucial for balancing compatibility with graspable objects and initiating necessary pre-grasping manipulations for ungraspable cases.
-Testing on both object categories in the Multi scene, we found that setting $\theta_g$ to 0.8 achieves a fair balance, as shown in \cref{table:compatibility}.
+As detailed in \cref{sec:inference}, cases where the estimated grasping success likelihood $\hat{c}_2$ falls below a threshold $\theta_g$ prompt a pre-grasping manipulation.
+The selection of $\theta_g$ is pivotal for ensuring compatibility with graspable objects and for activating necessary pre-grasping manipulations in ungraspable scenarios.
+Our tests in the Multi scene demonstrate that a $\theta_g$ of 0.8 strikes an optimal balance, as evidenced in \Cref{table:compatibility}.